'A dangerous time': Portland, Oregon, sees record homicides

 Nationally, homicides increased by nearly 30% from 2019 to 2020, based on FBI data.
 However, in Portland, deadly violence is increasing at a faster rate than nearly all major cities, with an 83% increase in homicides in 2020.

-Portland has seen more homicides in 2021 than some larger cities, including San Francisco, and it's had twice as many slayings as its larger Pacific Northwest neighbor, Seattle.
-Other hard-hit Western cities include the Albuquerque, New Mexico, metro area, which has about 679,000 residents and has seen a record 97 homicides this year.
+Portland has had more homicides in 2021 than some larger cities, including San Francisco, and twice as many slayings as its larger neighbor, Seattle.
+Other hard-hit Western cities include the Albuquerque, New Mexico, metro area, which has about 679,000 residents and has had a record 97 homicides this year.

-Portland police have struggled to quell the violence, with the bureau 128 officers below authorized strength.
+Portland police have struggled to quell the violence with a force 128 officers below its authorized strength.
 Since August 2020, about 200 officers have left the department.
-Many, in their exit interviews, cited low morale, lack of support from city officials and burnout from months of racial justice protests, which often ended in plumes of tear gas and confrontation but have largely died down since last summer.
+Many, in their exit interviews, cited low morale, lack of support from city officials and burnout from months of racial justice protests, which often ended in plumes of tear gas before largely dying down since summer.

 “We are running on fumes.
 There’s no way we can investigate thoroughly, and correctly, all these shootings," said Daryl Turner, executive director of Portland's police union.

-Turner says the city will need to hire 840 officers over the next five years to implement proper community policing and keep Portland safe.
+Turner says the city needs to hire 840 officers over the next five years to implement proper community policing and keep Portland safe.

 Besides staffing, Turner said the increase in violence is directly related to budget cuts.